andrewcooke/spokes/README.md

-Similarly, lists of spoke offsets should be ordered so that small (but non-negative) values occur first (more exactly, a lexical sorting based on numeri values, but where negative values come later; more exactly still, please see the code).
+Similarly, lists of spoke offsets should be ordered so that small (but non-negative) values occur first (more exactly, a lexical sorting based on numerical values, but where negative values come later; more exactly still, please see the code).

 ### Rim Compatability